ssmerd/memory-game/README.md

 The README.md file explains the game purpose, the value, design, development and deployment procedure.

-The game code commneted where required and formatted for maintability.
+The game code with comments where required and formatted for maintability.
 <br>
 <br>